 - (a) the financial report of Gowing Bros.
-Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's financial position as at 31 July 2014 and its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) the financial statements also comply with International Financial Reporting Standards as disclosed in Note 1(a).
+Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's financial position as at 31 July 2015 and its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in Note 1(a).